mvolkmann/blog/src/lua.md

 ### math module

-Constants defined by this library include:
+Constants defined by this module include:

 - `math.huge` - floating point value greater than any other number
 - `math.maxinteger` - maximum integer value